mrethana/twitter_news_sentiment_analysis_stock_price_prediction/README.md

 ## Objectives
-1. Find out which News source's overall sentiment were the most impactful when predicting if a stock price would increase or decrease
+1. Find out which News source's overall sentiment were the most impactful when predicting if a stock price would increase or decrease.

-2. See if twitter sentiment has more of an impact than reputable news sources
+2. See if Twitter sentiment has more of an impact than reputable news sources.

-3. Predict if a stock price will close higher or lower than it opened in 30 minute intervals
+3. Predict if a stock price will close higher or lower than it opened in 30 minute intervals.

 ### Data Gathering
 Overall we used 3 different API's for the following purposes.
-  1. NewsAPI to get all articles about a company for the past week https://newsapi.org/sources. (about 35 articles per company)
+  1. NewsAPI to get all articles about a company for the past week https://newsapi.org/sources. (about 35 articles per company).
-  2. Twitter API to get tweets about a company for the past week (about 20,000 tweets per company)
+  2. Twitter API to get tweets about a company for the past week (about 20,000 tweets per company).
   3. Alpha Vantage Stock API to get the stock price of each company at 5 minute and 30 minute intervals for the past week https://www.alphavantage.co/documentation/.